 “How many boys do you have?”
 Timeyin asked.

 “Two.”Akudo said, smiling as she responded.

 “Really?
 How old are they?”

-“Nnamdi is six, and Odera is four.”
+“Nnamdi is eight, and Odera is six.”
 Akudo replied.
 The smile lingering on her face.
 She realised long ago that she could never talk about her boys without smiling.
 She supposed it was a motherhood thing.